 It’s that time of year again when every angler gets excited about the eminent arrival of one of Florida’s premier fish – pompano!
 These fish show up sometime in March and cruise the Florida beaches just outside the surf line making them the perfect targets for a day’s fishing.
 As this endless cycle of life rolls along, it’s been several interesting months since writing my article on pompano fishing the beach (May 2021 issue).
 In that time, I’ve learned a few things about these wonderful and great tasting fish.
 Being a native New Yorker, pompano were a “mystery fish”.
 Thanks to a friend’s guidance, I was met with immediate success!
-One of the major keys to being relatively inexperienced yet successful, was the use of pre-rigged gear from a gentlemen aptly nicknamed “Pompano Rich”.
-Who knew I would have the chance to meet him at one of the local bait and tackle shops here in Jupiter, Florida – Fishing Headquarters.
+One of the major keys to being relatively inexperienced yet successful, was the use of pre-rigged gear from a gentleman aptly nicknamed “Pompano Rich.

 In the case of pre-hooked leaders, they are put together using the appropriately sized fluorocarbon for less visibility and abrasion resistance.
 His latest iteration now incorporates a newly designed float.
 These attractors are used to accent the rig and are combined with super sharp stainless hooks for secure hookups.
 I also like the use of circle hooks that work on all surf species.
 No need to set the hook with a circle!
 They can be used with all regular baits and combined with a ½ inch piece of FISHGUM, these rigs proved irresistible to pompano.
 Those colorful floats also serve the purpose of keeping your baits directly off the bottom and away from those pesky calico crabs.
 This man is always looking to improve his products.